arviz-devs/arviz/README.md

 # ArviZ
 ArviZ (pronounced "AR-_vees_") is a Python package for exploratory analysis of Bayesian models.
-Functions for posterior analysis, model checking, comparison and diagnostics.
+Includes functions for posterior analysis, model checking, comparison and diagnostics.

 ## Installation